What does a US government shutdown actually mean? – DW – 12/20/2024

 How long do government shutdowns last?

 This is not the first government shutdown.
 Presidents Clinton, Obama and Trump have all experienced them.
-The longest one was in 2018-2019 and lasted for 35 days.
+The longest one was under Trump in 2018-2019 and lasted for 35 days.

 The Committee for a Responsible Federal Budget tallies up four shutdowns that led to government operations being affected for more than one business day.